 - Animation/Effects to tweak

-Cool Retro Terminal is a unique terminal emulator that provides you with a look of a vintage cathode ray tube monitor.
+Cool Retro Terminal is a unique terminal emulator that looks like a vintage cathode ray tube monitor.

-If you’re looking for some extra-functionality terminal emulator, this may disappoint you.
-However, it is impressive to note that it is decently light on resources and allows you to customize the color, effects, and fonts.
+This may disappoint you if you’re looking for an extra-functionality terminal emulator.
+However, it is impressive that it is decently light on resources and allows you to customize the color, effects, and fonts.

 How to install Cool Retro Terminal?

-You can find all the installation instructions for major Linux distributions in its GitHub page.
+You can find all the installation instructions for major Linux distributions on its GitHub page.
 For Ubuntu-based distros, you can type in the following in the terminal:

 sudo apt install cool-retro-term